slsa-framework/slsa/docs/spec/v1.0/principles.md

 ##Trust code, not individuals

-Securely trace all software back to source code.
+Securely trace all software back to source code rather than trust individual maintainers who have write access to package registries.

 **Reasoning**: Code is static and analyzable.
 People, on the other hand, are prone to mistakes, credential compromise, and sometimes malicious action.